aamini/evidential-deep-learning/README.md

 ```

 ### Example
 To use evidential deep learning, you must edit the last layer of your model to be *evidential* and use a supported loss function to train the system end-to-end.
 This repository supports evidential layers for both fully connected and convolutional (2D) layers.
-The evidential prior distribution presented in the paper follow a Normal Inverse-Gamma and can be added to your model:
+The evidential prior distribution presented in the paper follows a Normal Inverse-Gamma and can be added to your model:

 ```
 import evidential_deep_learning as edl